zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 In this task, you add a secret to Key Vault containing the connection string for the `ContosoInsurance` Azure SQL database.

 1. First, you need to retrieve the connection string to your Azure SQL Database.
-In the [Azure portal](https://portal.azure.com), navigate to your **SQL database** resource by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **ContosoInsurance** SQL database resource from the list of resources.
+In the [Azure portal](https://portal.azure.com), navigate to your **SQL database** resource by selecting **Resource groups** from Azure services list, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **ContosoInsurance** SQL database resource from the list of resources.

    ![The contosoinsurance SQL database resource is highlighted in the list of resources.](media/resources-azure-sql-database.png "SQL database")